plra/plra.github.io/_posts/2023-09-13-tour-o-noise.md

 **Kevin Drumm - Hitting the Pavement** (_Sheer Hellish Miasma_, 2007)
 <lite-youtube videoid="4McQmtLx0HA"></lite-youtube>
-This record is a great choice for a first encounter with noise music if I do say so myself.
-Patient, narrative, dramatic and sure to tickle your cochleae.
+A great choice for a first encounter with noise music if I do say so myself.
+Patient, dramatic and sure to tickle your cochleae.

 **Prurient - Military Road** (_Pleasure Ground_, 2006)
 <lite-youtube videoid="1XRQBHNDXmE"></lite-youtube>